Harold Jack Bloom: Career

 Apart from the odd film script, most of Bloom's career was spent writing for television.
 He worked on such series as Bonanza, The Man from U.N.C.L.E. and, in particular, the TV series version of Twelve O'Clock High.
 He was also co-creator, along with Robert A. Cinader and Jack Webb, of the medical/paramedic drama, Emergency!
 Its pilot installment, "The Wedsworth-Townsend Act," was the only installment to which he made any major contributions.

 When Richard Maibaum was unavailable, the producers of the James Bond film You Only Live Twice hired Bloom to write the screenplay of the film.
 The producers did not use Bloom's script, but since several of his ideas were eventually written into Roald Dahl's screenplay of the film, Bloom was credited with "additional story material."

 Bloom co-produced A Gunfight with Kirk Douglas through his own film production company, Thoroughbred Productions.

 One of his last assignments was the well-regarded TV movie Remembrance of Love in 1982, a showcase role for Kirk Douglas as a Holocaust survivor.

-Personal Life and Death
+Personal life

 He was married to actress Carolyn Kearney, with whom he had one child, Charles.
 Harold Jack Bloom's second marriage, in 1987, was to interior designer Norene Fremont.

 Bloom died of cancer on August 27, 1999, at the age of seventy-five.